-To actively engage students in learning course material, each class session will include small group discussion.
+To actively engage students in learning course material, and in growing their instructional skills, each class session will include small group discussion.
 The nature of the discussion will vary from week to week.
 For example, some weeks the goal of the group is to create an argument for one side of a debate that the whole class will engage in, some weeks the goal is to discuss all the readings for the week to think about key points, themes, or practice recommendations, and other weeks the small group will focus on key information from one individual article.